 The Ledge is the highest observation deck in the United States.
 It’s a glass box that extends 4.3 feet out from the edge of the skyscraper.
 When walking out onto The Ledge, it feels as if you are standing in mid-air 1,400 feet above the ground.
 To say that the views are both unforgettable and amazing feels like an understatement.

-TIP: Get your tickets for Willis Tower Skydeck and The Ledge experience in advance and save time.
+TIP: Get your tickets for Willis Tower Skydeck and The Ledge experience in advance and save time and money.

 3. Grant Park

 Also called Chicago’s Front Yard, Grant Park is a huge public park located at the waterfront of Lake Michigan in the Chicago Downtown area.
 Grant Park encompasses many smaller parks, such as Millennium Park, Maggie Daley Park, but also the Museum Campus.
 Buckingham Fountain and the Art Institute of Chicago are also located here.

 As nostalgic as New York City’s Central Park, Green Park is home to Chicago’s most photographed attractions, as well as its massive greenspace.
 Park entrance and everything to do here is free, with the exception of museums.

 Below, you can find more information about some of the most notable features of Grant Park that you shouldn’t miss when visiting Chicago for two days.
 Take a look!